myPOS blog Tips

 Email marketing

 An effective email marketing campaign can do miracles in reaching your audience and communicating what you want to say and what they want to learn.
 Think out the strategy to build your contact list.
-Of course, you need the permission of your customers to be sending them your newsletters, product offers, discount notifications, etc.
+Of course, you need the permission of your customers to send them your newsletters, product offers, discount notifications, etc.

-One good way to achieve it is through consent forms on websites.
+One good way to achieve this is through consent forms on websites.
 Apart from the fact that the law requires both mass and commercial electronic communications to allow their customers to opt-in or out, one good thing about such forms is that you build trust in your establishment.

 Conclusion